Here are 4 ways B2B Revenue Attribution can fire up your Account-Based Marketing

 In theory, by focusing exclusively on the most relevant accounts, which are by definition already qualified leads, and thus easier to convert and close, ABM can help improve ROI.

-Previously, getting access to the right data on accounts and being able to process it, not to mention actioning the high-personalisation that is necessary in ABM, was a considerable obstacle to scaling ABM campaigns at cost.
+Previously, getting access to the right data on accounts and being able to process it, not to mention actioning the high-personalization that is necessary in ABM, was a considerable obstacle to scaling ABM campaigns at cost.

 However, the ceaseless growth in digital touches and the data that comes with them, as well as the tools available to marketers, has meant that ABM is now more attainable than ever.

-Indeed, Covid-19, and the fully online based interaction that it has brought about, has made the scope of fine tuning digital marketing strategies all the wider.
+Indeed, Covid-19, and the fully online based interaction that it has brought about, has made the scope of fine-tuning digital marketing strategies all the wider.

 The risks of going all-in with ABM